 Mojitos don’t have to only be made with rum.
-They also don’t have to only be made with mint — some other great mojito variations include these blueberry mojitos, this virgin strawberry mojito, or this chocolate mojito.
+They also don’t have to only be made with mint — some other great mojito variations include these blueberry mojitos, this basil mojito or this chocolate mojito.
 If it’s gin cocktails you love, try this blueberry gin cocktail, peach gin cocktail or this mango gin cocktail.

 Why this is the best mojito recipe with gin:

 - It’s not just a regular mojito replaced with gin.
 Yes, you could just use a regular mojito recipe and instead of adding rum, add gin.
 But this recipe is tested specifically with gin to make sure the balance of ingredients compliments the flavor of the gin, while still tasting like a classic mojito.